This guest post was contributed by Kayleigh Alexandra from MicroStartups.org:

 2) Minimal Pop-Ups

 In the same vein as above, another factor that slows down your website is pop-ups.
-But that’s not the only reason to avoid overloading your website with pop-ups — they can also become annoying and give visitors to your website a poor user experience (UX).
+That’s not the only reason to avoid overloading your website with pop-ups — they can also become annoying and give visitors to your website a poor user experience (UX).

 Think about it: how many websites have you visited and been hit with a pop-up just after it’s loaded?
 I know I’ve experienced that many times, and I also know that I tend to revisit very few of these sites when these pop-ups interrupt my browsing experience.